Vargron/freediceroller/readme.txt

 1. added hide for products tab when no products are loaded
 2. all deletes have confirm button
 3. all alerts removed
-4. relaced all alerts with conditional html
+4. replaced all alerts with conditional html

-individual targets:
-left justify on main page
+5. left justify on main page
-register fields stay on failed register
+6. register fields stay on failed register

-additional features that need to be added:

-1. double check all pages for userfriendly use
-2. possibly more boot strap
-3. make sure all text is free of grammer/spelling errors
-4. affiliate links turned off when query gets zero items 4a. add delete confirm for character route
-5. figure out why the image links fail sometimes/ how to upload product images to server 5a. remove all items that have to be removed prior to deployment 5b. alert recommends going to loging register page with additional features one user goes from 9-10 items in their freeroller history on main page 5c. git rid of console.logs
-6. first deployment and testing

-7. add google ads /amazon affiliate link so I don't have to burn money to host it-awaiting first deployment
+individual targets before deployment:
+1. get rid of console.logs
+2. final unit testing every route including posts by postman
+3. check all spelling and grammer